Vivek7Vishal/SpringBootRestApi/README.md

  - default url of the api should look like - localhost:8080/api/interest-rates

 # Change the default server port
-- navigate to application.properties at  src/main/resource
+- navigate to file  application.properties at  src/main/resource
-- change the line server.port = <your port number>
+- change the line server.port = your port number